-From the output of latent class analysis, urine samples do not appear to influence the global performance of POC-CCA test in terms of sensitivity and specificity.
-Increasing the number of urine samples do not result in a significant increase of probability of being classified in Latent Class 1 (Table 3a and Table 3b).
+From the output of the LCBM, urine samples do not appear to be related with the probability of a study to be classified in a particular latent class., thus I ncreasing the number of urine samples do not result in a significant increase of test performance (Table 3a and Table 3b).
 The same holds for the number of stools in the Kato-Katz reference test.
 This has been tested in the LCBM with the number of urine samples and stools as covariates, resulting in non-significant estimates.

-Table 3a Tests classified as Latent Class 1